boundless-xyz/boundless/examples/counter/README.md

 By setting the `RISC0_DEV_MODE` env variable, a temporary file storage provider will be used.

-Alternatively, you can also use am IPFS provider.
-We suggest using [Pinata](https://www.pinata.cloud).
+Alternatively, you can also use an IPFS or AWS S3 provider.
+For IPFS, we suggest using [Pinata](https://www.pinata.cloud) as a pinning service, and have implemented builtin support for uploading files there.

-Just export the following env variables:
+To use IPFS via Pinata, just export the following env variables:

 ```bash
 # The JWT from your Pinata account, used to host guest binaries.